 With most employer-sponsored disability policies, you first need to prove you can no longer work in the occupation you had at the time you became disabled.
 This definition of disability usually applies only to the first 24 months of benefits and is known as the “own occupation” period.

 After you’ve received 24 months of benefits, the definition of disability changes to “any occupation,” a standard that is much harder to meet.
-You must be unable to perform any occupation which may exist in the national economy for which you are educated, trained or suited.
+You must be unable to perform any occupation that may exist in the national economy for which you are educated, trained, or suited.

 For example, consider a surgeon whose disability restricts them from repetitive use of their hands but who’s in good health otherwise.
 While the doctor is unable to perform surgeries, the insurance company will argue that they have other options such as teaching, telemedicine, or even simple jobs outside the medical profession.